thomd/notebook/README.md

 ## Setup with Local Repository

-If you don't want to push your notebook pages to a remote git repository and want to keep everything local.
+If you don't want to push your markdown pages to a remote git repository and want to keep everything local.

-1. Create a local git repository folder for your notebook pages:
+1. Create a local git repository folder for your markdown pages:

         mkdir notebook-pages
         (cd notebook-pages; git init)